TheEliteCoder1/shellprcsr/README.md

 # Python_CommandLine:
-A cli made in Python.
+A cli made in the Python programming language.

 # Usage:
 1) Run the "shell.py" file.